 To develop and manage tourism, a multi-dimensional approach is needed to strengthen the institutional capacity, engage with multiple stakeholders and establish appropriate protocols and-systems.

 Our approach to Tourism, Heritage and Conservation is based on understanding the constraints of the institutional environment and building on this to provide institutional and capacity support to ensure long-term sustainability.
-Linking tourism with economic growth and employment, we work with governments to boost value-added tourism, while maintaining the heritage value and natural environment.
-We have been involved in project management, design and supervision activities supporting governments in sustainable, integrated and inclusive tourism development, capacity building, tourism strategy development, management of key natural and cultural heritage destinations, improved market connectivity, environmental planning of tourist places, development of tourism infrastructure, and institutional strengthening of nodal government departments.
+Linking tourism with economic growth and employment, we work with governments to boost value-added tourism, while maintaining the value of tangible and intangible heritage and natural environment.
+We have been involved in multiple assignments of project management, design and supervision activities supporting governments in sustainable, integrated and inclusive tourism development, capacity building, strategy development, management of key natural and cultural heritage destinations, improved market connectivity, environmental planning of tourist places, carrying capacity based development of tourism infrastructure, and institutional strengthening of nodal government departments.

 To view complete project list, click here.

 Department of Archaeology (DOA) Ministry of Cultural Affairs, Government ofPeople\'s Republic of BangladeshView Case Study

 West Bengal Housing Infrastructure Development Corporation Limited (WBHIDCO Ltd.)View Case Study